-- Employee retention.
+- Retain employees.
 Good service creates happy customers, and satisfied customers are more pleasant for employees to serve.
 Being empowered to create excellent service experiences also gives employees a sense of pride.

-- Brand advocacy.
+- Create brand equity.
 When you delight your customers, they are likely to spread the word about your company and recommend your product or service.
 The experiences your customers share become a part of your brand.
 What brands immediately come to mind when you think of good customer service?
 Ritz Carleton?
 Zappos?
 Disney?
 Even if you haven’t had a personal experience with these companies, you likely have some association of exceptional service with these brands.

-- Higher margins.
+- Increase profits.
 As a small business, you may not have the ability to offer the low prices that multi-nationals or chain stores can.
 By providing excellent customer care, you can create real value that offsets a slightly higher price.
 As you establish your brand as one that offers high-end service, you may be able to charge a premium price over all your competitors.

 When Service Falls Short

 Excellent service alone cannot guarantee success, but bad service is a sure way to incite failure.

 I had a personal encounter with lousy service when I visited a children’s book store in my neighbourhood.
 I wandered into the small shop looking for a few specific book titles; it was modestly sized, so the selection wasn’t terrific, but the employee was friendly and knowledgeable.
 When I asked for the specific books, she knew right away that her store didn’t have any of them in stock, explaining that they do not keep a large inventory, but that they do special orders.